Natural baby wipes are one area that I’ve really been taking the easy, convenient road with since Yusuf was born nearly 2 years ago (already?!).

 - Castile Soap – An all-natural, oil-based soap that’s super gentle on the skin.
 Dr. Bronner’s baby mild is my favorite for this recipe, but you can use any scent you like.
 Can be found at your local health food market or online at Amazon.

 - Aloe Vera Gel – Acts as a moisturizer with natural anti-bacterial properties.
 Make sure you’re using the natural aloe vera gel, not the green stuff found at the drug store.
-Best place to purchase is either at your local health food market or online at Amazon or Mountain Rose Herbs.
+Best place to purchase is either at your local health food market or online at Amazon or Plant Therapy.

-- Witch Hazel Extract – Acts as a preservative and has soothing and anti-bacterial properties.
-Use one with a very small amount of alcohol (no more than 14%) or an alcohol-free distillate.
-Can be found at any drug store or online at Amazon or Mountain Rose Herbs.
+- Witch Hazel – Acts as a preservative and has soothing and anti-bacterial properties.
+Use one with a small amount of alcohol (no more than 14%) or an alcohol-free distillate.
+Can be found at any drug store or online at Amazon.

 - Sweet Almond Oil (or Olive Oil) – For moisturizing the skin.
-Can be found at your local health food market or online at Amazon or Mountain Rose Herbs.
+Can be found at your local health food market or online at Amazon or Plant Therapy.

 - Grapefruit Seed Extract – Acts as a preservative.
 Can be found at your local health food market or online at Amazon.

 - Essential Oils – Not only do essential oils add a nice scent to the wipes, but they can also add extra benefits like anti-bacterial, preventing and relieving diaper rash, healing irritated skin, etc. Good choices are lavender, chamomile, and tea tree oil.
-Can be found at your local health food market or online at Amazon or Mountain Rose Herbs.
+Can be found at your local health food market or online at Amazon or Plant Therapy.